 Find this marker on the lakeside of state highway 61, 2 miles northeast of Two Harbors.
 Besides a lovely Lake Superior view, you’ll discover the fascinating geology of how agates were formed millions of years ago.

 Settled in 1890 by three Norwegian fishermen, Castle Danger’s name origin remains unknown.
 A seven-mile section of the Superior Hiking Trail leads to Gooseberry Falls.
-Hike to Wolf’s Rock for a gorgeous view of Lake Superior and the Superior National Forest.
+Hike to Wolf’s Rock for gorgeous Lake Superior and Superior National Forest views.
 Heading north, take a left on Lake Co.
 Road 106 (West Castle Danger Rd.) and travel about 2.4 miles to find parking and the trailhead.

 The oldest settlement on the North Shore, Beaver Bay, features eclectic shops and dining options.
 Check out the Beaver Bay Agate Shop to explore various agates and gifts, or stop for an ice cream treat at the Big Dipper Ice Cream Shop.

 Then head up Lax Lake Road to find the Beaver Bay Wayside, where you can view the Beaver River Falls, or continue a bit further up the road to the new Superior Hiking Trail trailhead.
 You can take a short hike along the Beaver River.
 The waterfall drops 300 feet in a series of cascades and falls above the Highway 61 bridge, finally entering Beaver Bay.